+Advanced technology cataract lens implants (IOLs) utilize enhanced optics to provide much more than correction of blurry vision from cataracts alone.
+These implants are a lifestyle choice for patients who wish to be more independent from glasses.
 Each of these implants works slightly differently, and not all implants are right for all patients.
-This page is designed to help people interested in these new-technology lens implants to understand the similarities and differences between them.
-Dr. Tokuhara has extensive experience implanting all of the lenses described here and takes pride in helping each patient make an unbiased, informed decision on an implant that will provide a lifetime of clear vision.
+Dr. Tokuhara has extensive experience with advanced technology cataract lens implants, and takes pride in helping each patient make an informed decision on an implant that will provide a lifetime of clear vision.